alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 * `>autoChangeFuelratsNick` (boolean): whether to change the FuelRats IRC nickname automatically when changing commanders.
 Probably largely irrelevant to you.
 Default: false.
+* `>enableCarrierAnnouncements` (boolean): whether or not to process fleet carrier events.
+Default: true.
 * `>enableR2Rannouncements` (boolean): whether to announce planets worth mapping when jumping into a known system.
 This is useful for doing some R2R on the side.
 Default: false.